 How is Pain and Suffering Calculated?

-There is no clear pain and suffering calculator, either for a judge and jury or for an insurance company.
+There is no clear pain and suffering calculator, neither for a judge, jury, nor an insurance company.
 Typically, pain and suffering get based on a percentage of your special damages: usually between 1.5 and 5 times the special damages from your claim.

 The law does not provide guidelines concerning how to calculate those amounts.
 However, several elements often come into play when determining the amount awarded for pain and suffering.